Samhit-Chowdary/4156-Team-project/README.md

 * Upon Success: HTTP 200 Status Code is returned along with a success message in the response body.
 * Upon Failure: HTTP 404 Status Code is returned if the employee does not exist and HTTP 400 Status Code if the employee is not an employee and HTTP 409 Status Code if the edge does not exist.

-## Integration Tests
+## Internal Integration Tests

-This section provides details on the internal integration tests for the `EmployeeHierarchyController` in the `com.nullterminators.project.integration.internal` package.
+This section provides details on the internal integration tests in the `com.nullterminators.project.integration.internal` package.
 These tests ensure the controller integrates correctly with its dependencies, including repositories and services.
-Unlike **unit tests**, which test individual components in isolation, **integration tests** validate how different components work together.
-These tests focus on the internal integration of the `EmployeeHierarchyController` with its immediate dependencies, such as repositories and services, to ensure the system behaves as expected in real-world scenarios.
+Unlike **unit tests**, which test individual components in isolation, **internal integration tests** validate how different components work together.

-Our integration tests are:
+Our internal  integration tests are:
-1. **Controller-Centric**: The tests directly call the controller methods (`EmployeeHierarchyController`) and validate their responses.
+1. **Controller-Centric**: The tests directly call the controller methods and validate their responses.
-2. **Dependency Interaction**: The tests mock the behavior of repositories (`EmployeeHierarchyRepository` and `CompanyEmployeesRepository`) to simulate database interactions.
+2. **Dependency Interaction**: The tests mock the behavior of repositories (`EmployeeHierarchyRepository`, `CompanyEmployeesRepository`, `PayrollRepository`, etc) to simulate database interactions.
 3. **Focus on Logical Flow**: These tests check if the controller's business logic integrates correctly with mocked dependencies, ensuring the controller's endpoints handle input, invoke the correct service or repository methods, and return expected responses.

-### Our integration tests:
+### Our internal integration tests:
 #### 1. **`testGetSubordinatesSuccess`**
 - **Purpose**: Validates that the `getSubordinates` endpoint successfully retrieves a supervisor's subordinates.
 - **Integration Points**: